Jason-Wuuuu/Firstrade-Portfolio-Analyzer/README.md

 # Firstrade Portfolio Analysis

-This project contains Python scripts and a Jupyter notebook for analyzing and visualizing your Firstrade investment portfolio.
+This project offers a comprehensive suite of Python scripts and a Jupyter notebook for in-depth analysis and visualization of your Firstrade investment portfolio.
+By meticulously reconstructing your complete transaction history from the Firstrade CSV file, it enables:

+- Precise tracking of your portfolio's evolution from the very first trade
+- Detailed performance analysis over any time period
+- Accurate calculation of returns, including the compounding effects of dividends and reinvestments
+- Proper handling of corporate actions like stock splits
+- Insights into how different transaction types have impacted your overall performance

 ## Files